Rylangrayston/canBanTracker/README.md

 You push a button and the arduino sends a message over the serial port.
 It sends "A" for button A "B" for button B etc

-The python script receives the message and pings it back to the arduino If the arduino receives the message back then it makes a noise on that buttons speaker, signaling to the user that things are getting logged.
+The python script receives the message and pings it back to the arduino after logging the buttons coroalting data.
+If the arduino receives the message back then it makes a noise on that buttons speaker, signaling to the user that things are getting logged.

-For each button press the python script reads the values from the button Mapping.csv file and then logs the data associated with that button in the logFile.csv
+For each button press the python script reads the values from the buttonMapping.csv file and then logs the data associated with that button in the logFile.csv

 Graphing the data in logFile.csv can help you see what processes are faster which people are best at which jobs, what your longest processes are, etc.